Bāng Chhun-hong

-Since song's publication, films with similar names have been released, such as the 1937 film directed by Andou Tarou (安藤太郎), and a 1977 film which has an English name of "The Operations of Spring Wind".
+Since this song's publication, films with similar titles have been released, such as the 1937 film directed by Andou Tarou (安藤太郎), and a 1977 film which has an English name of "The Operations of Spring Wind".
 Bāng Chhun-hong has frequently been used as background music in Taiwanese films or teleplays.
 It is also a theme in the soundtrack of Singapore Dreaming, a 2006 released Singaporean film.

-There is a biographical novel of the same name that written by Chung Chao-cheng, a Hakka writer.
-The novel does not describe about the song, instead, it depicts the life of Teng Yu-hsien, the composer.
+A biographical novel of the same name was written by Chung Chao-cheng, discussing the life of Teng Yu-hsien, the song's composer.